descawed/galsdk/README.md

     - \<y> - Display a yes/no prompt.
     - \<c>\<n> - Change text color. n is the index of the CLUT to use in the font TIM file.
 Valid indexes are 0 (white), 1 (red), and 4 (yellow).

+    The last caveat is that the Japanese version of the game references strings by their offset in the file rather than by index like the Western versions do.
+This means that if you change the length of a string, you'll break every string that comes after it in that group.
+If you want to make the string shorter, you can try padding back to the original length with spaces and/or color control codes, which take up no space and will be invisible if no text comes after them.
+If you want to make it longer, there's no option but to patch the game code with the updated offsets.
 - **Actor** - This tab allows you to view the 3D model for each actor in the game.
 The number preceding the actor name in the list is the actor ID.
 Note that this is not the same ID shown in the actor section of the Room tab, which identifies a specific placed *instance* of an actor.
 All of these models are also viewable on the Model tab.
 The